How to Start a Small Business

 This first post contains some general advice on starting a small business.
-As a marketing comapny and in my former life as business banker, I've enjoyed a front row seat to the founding of dozens if not hundreds of companies.
-Here is some of what I've learned along the way:
+As a marketing consultant and former banker, I've enjoyed a front row seat to the founding of dozens, maybe hundreds of companies, and this is some of what I've learned:

 1. Reinvent The Wheel

 Many people think they need to invent a new product or service to start a business.
 Not true.
-The fact is, most successful new businesses are copycats - lawn care companies, hair salons, grocery stores, auto repair shops, insurance agencies, hotels, advertising companies, etc. - they're everywhere because they're needed everywhere.
+The fact is, most successful new businesses are copycats - lawn care companies, hair salons, grocery stores, auto repair shops, insurance agencies, hotels, advertising companies.
+They're everywhere because they're needed everywhere.
 Inventing a new product or service is great but with 7+ billion people on earth it's hard to be first at anything.
-So if you're struggling to come up with an idea, consider starting a common, everyday business and pour your energy into executing rather than inventing.
-In short, take the path of least resistance.
+So if you're struggling to come up with an idea, consider starting a common everyday business and pour your energy into executing rather than inventing.
+Take the path of least resistance.

 2. Side Hustle If Necessary

-On average, most businesses fail, and of those that survive, most lose money in the first couple years.
-Unless you have a lot of money saved up or have another source of income, you need to hold onto your day job for a while.
+On average, most businesses fail, and even most of the survivors lose money for a few years.
+So, unless you have a lot of money saved up or have another source of income, you need to hold onto your day job for a while.
 Yes, it's harder this way.
 Yes, you could move faster if you quit.
 No, you won't get as much sleep.
-On the bright side, you'll be able to pay your bills and have a lot less financial stress.
+On the bright side you'll be able to pay your bills, which is crucial to business success!

 Reinvent the wheel - take the path of least resistance.